Karthikr32/bookmyride/README.md

 **Authorized Roles:** PUBLIC(Both Registered & Non-Registered Users)

 #### 📝 Description
-This API is the **Step 1** of the Booking Workflow initializes a brand-new booking for a selected bus, creates or updates the passenger profile, ensures seat availability, and securely locks the requested seats.
-A booking created through this endpoint enters the system in a PENDING state and becomes the foundation for subsequent operations:
-- Edit Booking (Optional)
-- Continue Booking
-- Confirm Booking

-Key highlights:
-- Strict DTO validation for all booking inputs
-- Robust date format parsing (dd-MM-yyyy or dd/MM/yyyy) with strict resolver
-- Automatic user creation or profile update (based on mobile number)
-- Bus existence validation using canonical busNumber
-- Seat availability check + immediate seat locking
-- Centralized discount calculation
-- Travel/arrival time computation using schedule metadata
-- Booking expiration timestamp setup (10-minute hold window)
+This API initiates a **new booking workflow** for a selected bus, creating or updating the passenger profile, verifying seat availability, and securely locking requested seats in real-time.
+It serves as the **first step in the booking process**, producing a PENDING booking that can be subsequently reviewed, edited, or confirmed.
+The endpoint is **publicly accessible** to any guest or registered user, while the system enforces **booking eligibility** by validating the mobile number to block ineligible accounts.
+Designed for **high-concurrency environments**, it guarantees atomic seat allocation, prevents conflicts through optimistic locking, and provides a fully curated **Booking Preview** ready for continuation.
+All inputs are strictly validated, and the system ensures temporal accuracy, discount calculations, and schedule consistency as part of the booking initialization.

+**Key Highlights:**
+- **Public Access:** Can be called without authentication by any guest or registered user.
+- **Passenger Validation & Eligibility:** Automatic profile creation/update; ineligible accounts are blocked to prevent unauthorized booking.
+- **Strict Input Validation:** Ensures all booking parameters are structurally and semantically correct.
+- **Seat Availability & Locking:** Immediate verification and secure locking to prevent double-booking.
-- Optimistic locking to prevent seat conflicts during high traffic
+- **Atomic & Transactional:** Booking creation is fully atomic, with optimistic locking to handle high concurrency.
-- Fully atomic booking creation using transactional boundaries
+- **Time & Schedule Integrity:** Travel and arrival times computed based on canonical schedule metadata.
+- **Booking Expiration:** Automatically sets a 10-minute hold window for pending bookings.
-- Returns a full Booking Preview object, ready for Review/Continue
+- **Booking Preview DTO:** Returns a user-ready preview object for review and continuation.

-The entire operation is engineered for real-time, high-concurrency environments where multiple users may attempt to book the last few seats simultaneously.
+- **Discounts & Fare Calculations:** Centralized calculation ensures consistent and accurate pricing.

 #### 📥 Request Body
 {
 &nbsp;&nbsp;&nbsp; "name": "Your Name",
 &nbsp;&nbsp;&nbsp; "mobile": "Your Mobile Number",
 &nbsp;&nbsp;&nbsp; "email": "Your email ID",
-&nbsp;&nbsp;&nbsp; "busNumber": "TN01CC1234",
+&nbsp;&nbsp;&nbsp; "busNumber": "TN01CC1222",
 &nbsp;&nbsp;&nbsp; "seatsBooked": 2,
-&nbsp;&nbsp;&nbsp; "travelAt": "17-12-2024"
+&nbsp;&nbsp;&nbsp; "travelAt": "26-12-2025"
 }
 > 💡 Notes:
 - You can replace the placeholders with your details or any dummy details for testing.
-- The value given for `busNumber` is also a placeholder/dummy.
-Can use any bus number that you want to book.
+- Can use the denoted bus number or replace any bus number that you want to book.
 But that must present/active in DB.
 - `travelAt` can be **dd-MM-yyyy or dd/MM/yyyy** — strict mode parsing ensures no invalid dates slip through.

 > **Tip:** For different workflow scenarios, you can use separate Start Booking requests with your own sample values: